swanchain/docs/core-concepts/protocol-stack/computing-layer/reputation-system.md

 ### 2.1.3 Job Settlement System

-- All cp's who fulfill the “Job Completion” (see below) criteria will receive a bonus for the corresponding time, which will be settled on a daily basis, with all Sampling Job earnings for that day being settled at 11:55pm (EST) every day.
+- All cp's who meet the criteria for “Job Completion” (see below) will receive a bonus for the appropriate amount of time, which will be billed on a per-job basis, with each job completion bonus being paid directly to the cp upon completion of the job

 ### 2.2 Reputation Scoring System